 Our fridge is probably the most expensive item of camping equipment we’ve bought, but it’s worth every penny.

 You can get cheaper coolboxes and they’re fine in lots of situations, but if you’re wild camping and don’t want to run down the battery, you need a camping fridge that will run efficiently on 12V.
 The fan works only when needed and, thanks to the high level of insulation, that’s not often.

-We chose the Dometic CFX35.
+We used to use the CFX35 (now upgraded to the Dometic CFX3 35).
 It keeps our food and drink cool whatever the temperature outside and inside the van.
 It really comes into its own for Mediterranean camping, of course.